skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 An Alidian solder is here.
 He has left off most of the standard uniform and is only wearing the red and white shirt.
 He is standing by the well, holding a lantern.
 He looks relaxed.
-This town obviously sees little in the way of excitment.
+This town obviously sees little in the way of excitement.
 The guard hails them as they approach and examines their travel papers.
 Once he's satisfied, they learn that the basement of the largest house serves as a flophouse where they may spend the night.
 There is also a small stable available